goroda/Compressed-Continuous-Computation/README.md

    3) SWIG (if building non-C interfaces)
    4) CMake

-Usually, these dependencies cnan be installed via the package manager of your system (apt or brew or port)
+Usually, these dependencies can be installed via the package manager of your system (apt or brew or port)

 ## From Source
 ```shell